gallenc/solent2Public/workup/experimental/session3/shoppingcart/webApplicationExercise2/README.md

-# New Project Layout
+# Shopping cart Exercise

-If you examine the project you will see that it now has additional modules.
+If you examine the project [pom.xml](../webApplicationExercise2/pom.xml) you will see that it now has three modules.
 These are built in sequence in the pom.xml file in the modules section
 ```
     <modules>
         <module>model</module>